Character Profile Sheets

-Characterization is the most important aspect of writing a book.
+Characterisation is one of the most important aspects of writing a book.
 It is one of the 9 most important elements of Novel Writing.
-Whether you are working on a short story or a long one, you need characters, and that too strong ones.
-They are the building blocks of your story as they provide substance and an extra dimension to it.
+Whether you are working on a short story or a long-form fiction project, you need characters, and that too strong ones.
+They are the building blocks of your story because they provide substance and a new dimension to it.

 I’d like to state a few examples here to clear this myth:

-So the bottom line is a writer should try their best to put in 100% in terms of handwork and research when it comes to characterisation.
-And in doing so, one amazing tool that helps tremendously is Character Profile Sheet.
+And in doing so, one amazing tool that helps tremendously is the Character Profile Sheet.

 Character Profile Sheets are exactly what the name suggests.
 They are simple worksheets which help you to create detailed and distinct personalities for your characters.
 Simply put, Character Profile Sheets help in profiling your characters in a very systematic and organised way.
 They can be as short as a single page if you are an intuitive or discovery writer, or as long as 50 pages, if you are an outliner.
-Nonetheless, the basic idea remains the same – they help you in creating your characters from bottom to top, helping you in giving them a solid form.
+Nonetheless, the basic idea remains the same – they help you in creating your characters from bottom to top, helping you in giving them a solid and detailed form.

-When I was working on Deceived, I had 3-4 timelines to maintain and 5 complex characters to remember.
-The CPS I prepared for all the characters and timelines proved to be a lifesaver.
+When I was working on Deceived, I had 4 timelines to maintain and 5 complex characters to remember.
+The Character Profile Sheet I prepared for all the characters and timelines proved to be a lifesaver!
 If it wouldn’t have been for these sheets I would have been still writing the first draft for it.

 Being a compulsive planner, maintaining Character Profile Sheets for ALL my characters is not only second nature to me but a… well, compulsion.
 I can’t even think of starting a book without having them with me.
-But if you are a pantster and hate having to write them in advance, I’d still suggest you to create at least a basic or just a fact-based CPS for the 2 main characters (again, at least.)
-It won’t hurt to have all the facts about your character in one place to make sure that there are no consistency issues in your book.
+But if you are a pantster and hate having to write them in advance, I’d still suggest you create at least a basic or just a fact-based Character Profile Sheet for the main characters.
+It won’t hurt to have all the facts about your main characters in one place to make sure that there are no consistency issues in your book.

-CPS are a must but having said that I’d also like to say that a character’s complete personality is not formulated.
+Character Profile Sheets are a must, but having said that I’d also like to stress on the fact that a character’s complete personality can never be formulated.
 So allow some time for your characters to grow.
 It’s not necessary to stick only to the CPS, improvisation is necessary as well as beneficial because you can’t know fully about a character unless you start writing about them.
 So, remember to be flexible and accomodating while working on characterisation.

-You can create your own CPS or download from the ones listed below.
-If you want more you can get thousands (and maybe more) from the net, but if you’d ask me, 2 are more than enough.
+You can create your own Character Profile Sheets or download from the ones listed below.
+If you want more you can get thousands (and maybe more) from the internet, but if you’d ask me, 2 are more than enough.

 - Character Worksheet by Tara K. Harper